 - Wyke Sixth Form College will be offering the Supporting the Adult Nursing Team Health occupational specialism.

 As a T Level Health student you will have the opportunity to hear from a range of guest speakers in the field of Health and Social Care.
 You will also have the opportunity to go on a range of cross college local, national and international trips.

 It is a good idea to ensure that you achieve a good foundation of GCSE results in order to prepare for this course.
 Therefore you should aim to get at least a grade 4 in Maths, English and Science.

-For more information about T Levels please visit: tlevels.gov.uk
+You can also look for more information about T Levels by visiting: tlevels.gov.uk

 T Level in Health – Request a Call Back

 If you would like any more information on our new T Level in Health course, please complete the below form.

 Following this, you will receive a call from a friendly member of our team who can provide more information on the courses themselves and the opportunities they can open up for the future.

 Recently four of our Law Society students participated in the Inaugural Sixth Form Mock Trial Competition, hosted by the University of Hull Law School.
 Luke, Eleanor, El and Narcisa took…

 Recently, we contacted former Wyke student Louis Mobbs to chat about his post-Wyke life.
 It’s an inspirational story and really outlines what is possible if you really set your mind…